Popular Struggle and Movement

-Mobilisation and Organisations
+Mobilisation and Organisations:

-Pressure Groups and Movements
+Types of Pressure Groups

-Usually interest groups seek to promote the interests of a particular section or group of society.
+- Sectional Interest Groups: Usually interest groups seek to promote the interests of a particular section or group of society.
 Trade unions, business associations and professional (lawyers, doctors, teachers, etc.) bodies are some examples of this type.
 They are sectional because they represent a section of society: workers, employees, businesspersons, industrialists, followers of a religion, caste group, etc. Their principal concern is the betterment and well being of their members, not society in general.

 Pressure Groups' and Movements' Influence on Politics: